 - Fallback safe which means that in case you haven’t included a particular function or design element into child theme style.css and functions.php file corresponding ones will be loaded from the parent theme.

 Despite the advantages described above, employing a child theme anticipates the following disadvantages:

 - Amount of time needed for coping with the framework a parent theme is based on.
-Each framework and themes built with it has its own hooks and filters, which in their turn should be taken into account when creating a child theme.
-The process of learning that may take some time, especially if you are a newbie in this area.
+Each framework and theme built with it has its own hooks and filters, which in their turn should be taken into account when creating a child theme.
+The process of learning may take some time, especially if you are a newbie in this area.

 - Risks of losing functionality in the child theme after its dropping in the parent one.
-Of course, you can add a function or style element to the child theme code if it was abandoned by developers in the parent theme, but this takes your time and efforts.
+Of course, you can add a function or style element to the child theme code if it was abandoned by developers in the parent theme, but this takes your time and effort.